aziddy/aziddy/README.md

 ## Hello Embedded & Software Engineers 👋

-I'm a software engineer with a passion for both embedded systems and software development
+I'm a Electrical Engineer working in Software with a passion for both Embedded Systems and Software Development

 I currently work with **Rolls-Royce** on their Internal Aircraft Engine Repair Management Software ✈️🚀🛠️